TCGV/blog/_posts/2026-02-03-revisiting-chatgpt-financial-advice.md

 ﻿---
 layout: post
-title: "Revisiting ChatGPT’s financial advice, 14 months later"
+title: "Revisiting ChatGPT’s financial advice, 15 months later"
 date: 2026-02-03 10:00:00 -0300
 tags: ai finance
 ---

-In Oct/2024 I asked ChatGPT for a portfolio that could survive a messy world (original post [here](https://thomasvilhena.com/2024/10/financial-advice-from-chatgpt)).
-I expected the Israel–Palestine conflict (on top of Russia–Ukraine) to be the main driver.
+In Oct/2024 I asked ChatGPT for a portfolio to endure a messy world (original post [here](https://thomasvilhena.com/2024/10/financial-advice-from-chatgpt)).
+At that time I expected the Israel–Palestine conflict (on top of Russia–Ukraine) to be the main driver of financial uncertainty in the coming months.

-Fourteen months later, the conflicts are still there, but the volatility came from a different menu: U.S. surprises, Trump’s tariff war, a U.S. strike on an Iranian nuclear facility, and most recently Maduro’s capture.
+Fifteen months later, the conflicts are still there, but the volatility came from a different menu: U.S. surprises, Trump’s tariff war, a U.S. strike on an Iranian nuclear facility, and most recently Maduro’s capture.

-This post is my promised check-in: I re-ran the original constraints using a 2024 model snapshot, converted the answer into a real ETF portfolio, and measured what happened.
+This post is my promised check-in: what would have happened if I'd followed ChatGPT's financial advice?
+I re-ran the original constraints using a 2024 model snapshot, translated the output into a real ETF portfolio, and measured the results.

 The portfolio setup
 ======